 This is the updated guidance published in August 2013 and supersedes previous versions.

-The rapid development of the Network in England has been made possible because of the financial support from the Local Food Fund.
+The rapid development of the network in England was made possible because of the financial support from the Local Food Fund.

 The LAND Network design is shared under the Creative Commons Share Alike licence.